Head of Education & Content

 - individuals who intend to become a director within 12 months (a director ID issued to a prospective director will be automatically cancelled if they don’t become a director within 12 months of being given a director ID)

-Will directors of corporate SMSF trustees need a director ID that is specific
+Will directors of corporate SMSF trustees need a director ID that is specific to that company?

 No – in fact the whole idea is that a director ID will identify when a particular person is a director of multiple companies.
 Think of the director ID as being similar to a Tax File Number – even people who have multiple jobs give each employer the same personal TFN.